 It doesn’t matter what term you use to describe a disease that is devastating both to the individual and to their family.
 What is important, is to understand that treatment for this disease is available and if you are suffering, you can get help.

 I like to believe that dying from addiction is unnecessary in today’s day and age because the disease is highly treatable.
 If we understand that the disease may not be curable for some, it is treatable.
 Like any chronic disease, treatment will help you maintain a positive lifestyle.
 You may die with your addiction, but you no longer have to die from your addiction.

-The hardest part to the path to recovery is first acknowledging your disease and then reaching out for help.
-Those two actions alone are so difficult for some that it results in years, if not a lifetime or hiding the disease.
+The hardest part of the path to recovery is first acknowledging your disease and then reaching out for help.
+Those two actions alone are so difficult for some that it results in years, if not a lifetime of hiding the disease.

 For many, the emotional layers under their addiction, or their dependence can take a lifetime to unravel and a single social can trigger can wipe out months of therapy.
-From the outside, it may seem virtually impossible for an addicted individual to break the cycle of compulsive drug.
+From the outside, it may seem virtually impossible for an addicted individual to break the cycle of the compulsive drug user.

 The truth is – they probably can’t.
 Not without qualified and effective assistance.

 If you feel that you or someone you love is struggling to make that first step know that it is a hard one, but you have to do it.
 No one has to die from this anymore.